AliAhsan12/90_Days_of_DevOps/Week2.md

 ## Difference between Test-Driven Development (TDD) and Behaviour-Driven Development (BDD)

-est-Driven Development (TDD) and Behavior-Driven Development (BDD) are both software development methodologies that emphasize automated testing.
+Test-Driven Development (TDD) and Behavior-Driven Development (BDD) are both software development methodologies that emphasize automated testing.
 The main differences between the two are:

 1) Focus on language and audience: TDD focuses on the developer audience and uses technical language, while BDD focuses on the entire project team, including non-technical stakeholders, and uses a more natural language that is easier to understand.